Japanese war crimes: Mass killings

 The Japanese massacred Hui Muslims in their mosques in Nanjing and destroyed Hui mosques in other parts of China.
 Shen Xi'en and his father Shen Decheng witnessed the corpses of Hui Muslims slaughtered by the Japanese in Nanjing, when he was asked by Hui people to help bury their relatives.
 The Hui security maintenance leader Sun Shurong and Hui Imams Zhang Zihui, Ma Zihe, Ge Changfa, Wang Shouren, Ma Changfa were involved in collecting Hui corpses and burying them after the Nanjing massacre.
 The Ji'e lane Mosque caretaker father Zhang was in his 60s when killed by the Japanese and his decomposing corpse was the first to be washed in accordance to Islamic custom and buried.
 They buried the Hui corpses in Jiuhua mountain, Dongguashi, Hongtu Bridge (where Guangzhou road is now located), Wutai mountain, Donguashi (where Nanjing Normal University is located).
 Shen Xi'en helped bury 400 Hui bodies including children, women, and men.
 Shen recalled burying a 7 or 8 year old boy in addition to his mother among the Hui bodies.

-Japanese used machine guns to massacre Muslim Suluk children and women at a mosque in the aftermath of the Jesselton revolt.
+Japanese troops used machine guns to massacre Muslim Suluk children and women at a mosque in the aftermath of the Jesselton revolt.

-In the Pontianak incidents, the Japanese justified their mass execution of the twelve Arab and Malay Muslim Sultans by claiming they were planning to rebel and that the Arabs, Sultans, and Chinese were all working to "massacre Japanese".
+In the Pontianak incidents, the Japanese justified their mass execution of the twelve Arab and Malay Muslim Sultans by claiming that they were planning to rebel and claiming that the Arabs, Sultans, and Chinese were all working to "massacre Japanese".
 The Japanese report on the incident noted that there were anti-Dutch Chinese independence movements before and linked them to the anti-Japanese conspiracy.
-On 28 June 1944 the Japanese executed the Sultans of West Kalimantan including Pontianak after a naval court martial.
+On 28 June 1944, the Japanese executed the Sultans of West Kalimantan, including Pontianak, after a naval court martial.
 The accusations against the Sultans were printed in Borneo Shimbun on 1 July 1944.
-The Japanese slaughter of the Malay sultans of west Kalimantan led to Dayaks ascending to the political scene after the violent destruction of the Malay nobility at the hands of Japan.
+The Japanese slaughter of the Malay sultans of west Kalimantan led the Dayaks to ascend to the political scene after the violent destruction of the Malay nobility at the hands of the Japanese.